Beautiful Lake Ouachita in Arkansas is the perfect place for a weekend getaway.

-Though I love the idea of camping, I know that I totally romanticize it and would actually be much happier indoors.
+Though I love the idea of camping, I know that I totally romanticize it and would actually be much happier in a nice bed indoors.

-Affordable, great for groups, and usually in a prime location, AirBNB is the way to go.
+Affordable, great for groups, and usually in a prime location, AirBNBs have plenty of pros.

 We stayed at a particularly awesome AirBNB in Hot Springs Village, where we got this incredible view of the mountains!